 Following the success of Modern Warfare 3, one would have assumed the series has peaked but Black Ops II puts those thoughts to rest.
 The game demonstrates that series is capable of pushing new boundaries in terms of story and gameplay.

-Disclaimer: The game used for this review was purchased at GameStop.
+Disclaimer: The game used for this review was purchased on Steam.